With Southeastern University’s online Master of Divinity, you’ll be prepared to impact the lives of others through ministry.

 Required Philosophy and Ethics (6 credits)

 Course Number Course Title Description Credits PHIL 5503 Philosophy and the Christian Faith This course will investigate the relationship between the philosophical tradition and theology.
 Topics to be covered may include the nature of religion, religious experience, faith and reason, the existence of God, religious language, life after death, and the problem of evil.
-3 THEO 5573 Theology and Ethics This is an exploration of the relationship between theology, ethics and moral life in the thought of contemporary theologians in concert with the Scripture's theocentric structure of ethical thinking and in dialog with the philosophical goal of making sense out of the connection between theological truth-claims, ethical obligations, virtues of character, and moral conduct.
+3 THEO 5573 Theology and Ethics This course is an exploration of the relationship between theology, ethics, and the moral life in the work of key theologians and schools of thought with the philosophical goal of making sense of the connections between truth-claims, ethical obligations, virtuous character, and moral conduct.
+Special attention is given to the theocentric structure of ethical reasoning in Scripture.
 3

 Required Practical Theology/Ministry (15 credits)

 Course Number Course Title Description Credits THEO 5503 Shape of Practical Theology This course covers critical issues related to questions about the nature of God's presence in everyday life.
 It develops a foundation for practical theology based on fundamental issues by defining dilemmas for study, developing a dialogue with pertinent sources, formulating and implementing reasonable intentions for resolving those dilemmas, and assessing the application of those intentions.
 Thsi will involve theololgical reflection on th unique issues which arise in the maor spheres of home, church, academy, and workplace.
 3 PMIN 5213 Homiletics: Methods of Biblical Preaching/Teaching This class is designed to assist beginning and veteran preachers in the development of exegetical skills appropriate for effective preaching and teaching in the local church.
 An emphasis will be placed on the nature, method, variety, and importance of preaching from the Bible.
 Emphasis will also be placed on the practical implementation of theory by requiring full development of a series of sermons and/or curriculum plan.
 3 PMIN 5233 Managing Change and Conflict An examination of the dynamics of leading congregations through the various phases of church life, especially as difficult situations arise.
 The course will also examine methods of dealing with difficult people and situations of conflict arising from church life and church growth.
 Issues related to fairness, compromise, conciliation, and cooperation will be addressed.
-3 PMIN 5243 Strategic Missional Leadership This course compares and contrasts the roles of financial and managerial accounting in organizations, applies cost-volume-profit (CVP) analysis including cost behaviors to management decisions, and develops an understanding of the role of cost management systems in the organizational management process.
-Students develop an understanding of how relevant information is useful in marketing, production, and capital budget decisions, as well as gaining insight into the importance of operating budget usefulness in a responsibility center environment.
-Cost of capital, long-term debt and equity funding options, and dividend policy are explored.
+3 PMIN 5243 Strategic Missional Leadership This course surveys contemporary models for mobilizing organizations as missional communities in their local and global contexts.
+The course covers the biblical foundations for an orthodox missiology and explores methods of identifying and nurturing the necessary leadership traits required to transform the mission and goals of an organization.
+It also addresses issues pertaining to organizational outreach, such as recruitment, motivation, communication, and implementation of effective outreach efforts.
 3 PMIN 5353 Spirit-Empowered Discipleship This course surveys contemporary Pentecostal approaches and challenges to Christian spiritual formation.
 It offers a review of the biblical foundations and traditional Pentecostal practices or disciplines for a deeper spirituality.
 In addition it addresses various methodologies and challenges for spiritual formation within the student's particular missional context.
 3

 Practical Theology/Ministry Elective (3 credits)